First: think realistically about what you can afford

 21. Christmas tree choices

 The main decoration in any house is the Christmas tree.
-Fake Christmas trees are not everyone’s cup of tea, but they are worth consideration for a few reasons: they are generally cheaper; you can use them year after year; they don’t litter your house with needles; and you don’t have the hassle of having to take them to be recycled or pay for someone to take them away for you.
+Fake Christmas trees are not everyone’s cup of tea, but they are worth consideration.
+Although they may initially be more expensive, you can use them year after year; they don’t litter your house with needles; and you don’t have the hassle of having to take them to be recycled or pay for someone to take them away.
 Granted, they do not give off that seasonal scent or look quite as authentic, though some look real enough.

 If you are going for a real Christmas tree, then do shop around, you may find local garden centres do a better deal than the big stores.
-Do make sure it will fit a) in your car and b) in your house before you buy it.
+Do make sure it will fit your car and house before you buy it.

 22. Make your own festive decorations